anapsix/dynamicinfradays/user/pages/2015-nyc-programme/default.md

 #### <a name="ericw"></a>Eric Windisch

-Eric Windisch is a Security Engineer at Docker, Inc. He combines 15 years of experience in building and managing hostile production compute environments with a career focus of providing fast, secure, self-service compute capabilities to the masses.
+Eric Windisch is a Docker project maintainer combining 15 years of experience in building and managing hostile production compute environments with a career focus of providing fast, secure, self-service compute capabilities to the masses.

-Eric is a Docker project maintainer and a veteran of the OpenStack project where he worked on the Nova and Oslo projects.
+Eric is a veteran of the OpenStack project where he worked on the Nova and Oslo projects.
 He is also a co-founder of Magnum, the OpenStack Containers Service.

 <img src="http://dynamicinfradays.org/events/2015-nyc/img/steve-woodruff.png" width="113" height="140" style="margin-left:10px; margin-bottom: 5px; float:right; clear: right;">